Genymobile/genymotion-device-web-player/CONTRIBUTING.md

 To start working on the Genymotion device web player, all you need if an HTML page to instanciate a player from your local copy of this repository.

+> **Note:** This project requires Node.js 20 or higher for development.
+You can use `nvm use` to automatically switch to the correct version defined in `.nvmrc`.

 Build the player in dev mode:

 ```sh